- COVID-19 Information

 Broad political consensus supporting green transportation has rapidly accelerated the innovation and commitment to electric vehicles, biofuels, hydrogen and fuel cells in the Danish transport sector.

 This commitment has sparked public-sector collaboration with the energy industry, research institutions, car manufacturers and suppliers of electric vehicle charging facilities.

 Test market for Toyota

 Denmark was selected as one of the few European test markets for Toyota's new fuel cell car, the Toyota Mirai.
-This is owing to Denmark's strong infrastructure and political incentives such as tax exemption for green cars.
+This is owing to Denmark's strong infrastructure and political incentives.

 Greater Copenhagen has taken the lead on the development of a number of test facilities to demonstrate the potential of future waste management technologies, recovering and recycling the highest possible amount of energy and resources from waste.

 Denmark is Europe's leading hub for water management expertise, service and solutions, and the country is a leading exporter of water management knowhow and technologies.

 Denmark's lead position in the entire value chain of the water industry - from management of water resources and quality to distribution and waste water treatment - is the result of strict and ambitious national regulation.